padurean/go-sqlx-postgres-with-migration-example/README.md

 # go-sqlx-postgres-with-migration-example

-Go example showing how to use sqlx with PostgreSQL and a very simple way to do database migrations
+Go example showing how to use [sqlx](https://github.com/jmoiron/sqlx) with PostgreSQL and a very simple way to do database migrations
+#golang

 ## Prerequisites